EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 ## Tidying up

 The easiest way to tidy-up is to delete the project and make a new one if re-deploying, however there are steps in `tidying-up.sh` to delete the individual resources.
+For azure you can simply `az group delete --resource-group $RESOURCE_GROUP` to delete everything.

 ## Helm chart layout